Graffioh/graffioh/mds/blog/05-11-2025-afraid-to-start.md

 2. I didn’t want to jump on the hype wagon.
 3. I was focused on LeetCode after work, preparing for a future newgrad job.

-But now I’ve started, and I feel a strong urge to learn more every day.
-I’m not bored.
+But now I’ve started, I feel a strong urge to learn more every day without getting bored.
 I haven’t felt this way since I was developing vvvdeo.
 I began because I’m genuinely fascinated by the (statistical) magic that AI brings.
 I want to explore further, understand research papers and new discoveries without feeling like an outsider, and contribute to AI discussions with the RAGa (⌐■_■).

 It's not really important where you start.
 Just pick one of the starting points (high level, low level or a mix of both) and then BFS/DFS through the various levels.
 After you start, you'll start building the knowledge piece by piece.